eli-jordan/eli-jordan.github.io/source/_posts/life-is-a-comonad.md

 - We can think of `S => A` as an infinite space of `A's` that we index into using `S`.
 - If we then consider that `cojoin` duplicates the structure to `Store[S, Store[S, A]]`, so we have `S => Store[S, A]` which is an infinite space of `Store` objects indexed by `S`.
-- If we then index into this infinite stream of `Store` objects using an `S` we will obtain a `Store[S, A]` with the same structure as our original, but with the focus set to the index used to extract the `Store` instance.
+- If we then index into this infinite space of `Store` objects using an `S` we will obtain a `Store[S, A]` with the same structure as our original, but with the focus set to the index used to extract the `Store` instance.

 So, for every `A` we could extract from the original `Store` using some `S` we can extract a `Store[S, A]` from the `cojoin`ed store using the same the same `S` and the focus will be defined by the provided `S` index.